garychou/postindustrial/docs/year-5/README.md

 <Year5/>

 ::: slot credits

-Edited by [Liz Danzico](http://bobulate.com), chair & co-founder [MFA in Interaction Design](http://interactiondesign.sva.edu),  School of Visual Arts\
-Introduction by [Paul Ford](https://twitter.com/ftrain), Faculty MFA in Interaction Design, School of Visual Arts
+After 5 years of teaching Entrepreneurial Design, Gary and Christina sat down to talk about what the class had become, and what they had learned over the years.
+The transcript was edited down into this written piece by [Liz Danzico](http://bobulate.com), the chair & co-founder of [MFA in Interaction Design](http://interactiondesign.sva.edu) at School of Visual Arts, and fellow SVA IXD Faculty member [Paul Ford](https://twitter.com/ftrain) wrote a generous introduction.

 :::